Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Experimental Setup

 Beyond conventional fine-tuning and prompting, we also investigate the interaction between explainability and fairness in debiased models.
 For encoder-only models, we apply pre-processing techniques such as group balance~\citep{kamiran2012data}, group-class balance~\citep{dixon-measuring-and-mitigating-2018}, and counterfactual data augmentation (CDA, \citealp{zmigrod-etal-2019-counterfactual}), as well as in-processing techniques including dropout~\citep{dropout-debiasing}, attention entropy~\citep{attanasio-etal-2022-entropy}, and causal debias~\citep{zhou-etal-2023-causal}.
 For decoder-only models, we incorporate bias reduction through prompt design, including few-shot, fairness imagination~\citep{chen-etal-2025-causally}, and fairness instruction prompting~\citep{chen-etal-2025-causally}.
+We do not include reasoning models and chain-of-thought prompting, as we find that their predictions are primarily attributed to intermediate reasoning steps rather than the input text, which complicates analysis and falls beyond the scope of this work.
 Further details are provided in Appendix~\ref{appendix: experimental details}.

 \paragraph{Fairness Metrics} We evaluate fairness in model predictions using two categories of metrics: \textbf{group fairness} and \textbf{individual fairness}.
 Group fairness metrics capture disparities in performance across demographic groups: